-- All harvested deer will be transported to a secure site within the Union County Park System where agents will eviscerate the deer and complete reports about the age, sex, and weight of the deer, the disposition of all shots fired, and the number of volunteer man-hours expended.
+- All harvested deer will be transported to a secure site within the Union County Park System where agents will eviscerate the deer and complete reports about the age and sex of the deer, the disposition of all shots fired, and the number of volunteer man-hours expended.

 - If an agent wants to keep the carcass of a deer that he killed, he or she may do so.
 He can butcher the carcass himself or have it butchered professionally, at his own expense.
 The hunter can have the carcass processed by the butcher contracted by the County, at the hunter’s expense, at a price negotiated by the County.